Ozer-Security/Yami-Api-Client/README.md

 python ./yami-client.py -c eva002 search-username -s yami-no-kagami.moe # Generate a CSV file
 ```

-The results of the commandes are saved in the `./query-results` directory.
+The results of the commands are saved in the `./query-results` directory.

 ## Commands details
 ### eva001 search-domain